General

 Housing projections:

-Balance sales proceeds
+Balance sales proceeds:

-• For users under the age of 55 who indicate that they intend to sell their existing flat, the balance sales proceeds are derived using the selling price of their home less outstanding housing loan, principal CPF amount withdrawn and accrued interest (including co-owner's, if any), resale levy and other expenses.
+• The balance sales proceeds are derived using the selling price of your home less outstanding housing loan, P+I (including co-owner’s, if any), resale levy and other expenses.

 Principal CPF amount withdrawn and accrued interest: